Seven-Year-Old Girl Requires Painful Medical Procedure After Ear Piercing Ends In ‘Bad Advice’ From Claire’s

 What was supposed to be a fun milestone ended in a painful infection for a 7-year-old English girl.

-As reported in People, Suzie Nisbet took her daughter, Lily, to get her ears pierced in honor of the start of a new school year, so the two made a trip to Claire’s in Essex to have the procedure done.
+As reported in People, Suzie Nisbet took her daughter, Lily, to get her ears pierced in honor of the start of a new school year, and the two made a trip to Claire’s in Essex to have the procedure done.
 An employee pierced the girl’s ears and explained the aftercare instructions to the 39-year old mother: They were to use the store’s Rapid After Care Cleanser for three weeks before changing out her starter earrings.

 Claire’s website describes the cleaner as “the only place you can get a solution” that will allow you to replace your earrings after only three weeks.
 The site claims that, “This new advanced after care cleanser has a 3 week hygiene application and is dermatologist & pediatrician tested for the effective care of your Claire’s ear piercing.”

 Most experts agree that newly pierced ears need to keep their starter earrings in place for six weeks to ensure proper healing.
 But Nisbet didn’t question the advice.

 “I did think it was quick, but I didn’t question it as Claire’s is a reputable store and I trusted them.
 We regularly cleaned it as we’d been told to and it looked absolutely fine, no sign of infection at all.”

 The family changed the piercings on August 22, three weeks after they were put in.
 The girl’s ears looked healthy and felt fine.
 A week later, the two noticed some discharge coming from the site of the piercing.